 For more information on ISSM’s annual conference, please visit our conference page.

-Medievalism Book Series
+Medievalism Book Series (Boydell & Brewer)

 A Boydell & Brewer series that aims to provide a forum for monographs and collections devoted to the burgeoning and highly dynamic multi-disciplinary field of medievalism studies: that is, work investigating the influence and appearance of “the medieval” in the society and culture of later ages.